Macrix/procontel.sdk/README.md

 * ### IOnlineUpgradeLifetimeCycle

 Interface `IOnlineUpgradeLifetimeCycle` support visibility into upgrade plugin process and the ability to act when they occur.
+The plugin has to possess a .NET strong name(add key.snk to your soultion).

 ```csharp
   [EndpointMetadata(Name = "OnlineUpgradeLifetimeCycle", SupportedRoles = SupportedRoles.None)]